ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ACI_Eng.md

 -   UPDATE statement: Number of records changed
 -   DELETE statement: Number of records deleted
--   INSERT statement: number of records added
+-   INSERT statement: Number of records added

 If the last SQL statement executed was a SELECT statement, this function will return 0.
 To get the number of records selected by the SELECT statement, use altibase_num_rows () should be used.